techthehood/notes/justhost chat record - dns.md

 no problem
 8:11:27 PM
 Ashwith K
-I see that your both domains getalight.org and sunzao.us are transferred to Justhost.com , so you will need to contact them to change domain name servers
+I see that your both domains getalight.org and example.com are transferred to Justhost.com , so you will need to contact them to change domain name servers
 8:12:56 PM
 Daniel
 i told them that. they told me i needed to contact you. the global dns site whatsmydns.net/#NS/getalight.org has ns141.ehosts.com as its target